 In simple terms, a peer-to-peer network is an internet connection which connects two computers directly, without going through a central server.
 This is typically considered the most secure way to transmit sensitive information, since a server is not required, which is an extra point of vulnerability.

 When data streams run through a server, they run the risk of being attacked.
 Granted, there are many systems in place to protect information and prevent attacks; however, the moment the information reaches and passes through the server is often when it is at its most vulnerable.
 Unfortunately, the wrong type of people, who seek and use confidential information for their own use, are well aware of this fact.
-By using HIPAA approved video conferencing that does not need a server to operate, in effect, you are able to eliminate one huge risk to security.
+In compliance with HIPAA, video conferencing that does not need a server to operate eliminates one huge risk to security.

 Video Recording Needs to Be Secure